Thanks to longtime contributor Scott Catton for sharing a photo of a pin made especially for the July 10, 1989 Hollywood Walk of Fame ceremony.

 One of the last times I spoke to Bert he stopped our conversation to impress upon me, "By the way, I'm a Monkees fan."
 I think that says a lot about why The Monkees show happened, why the group became a group and why many of the projects Bert turned his hand to had the quality they did.
 He was a fan."

-It just so happens that you can find the group's star on the Hollywood Walk of Fame at 6675 Hollywood Boulevard, right outside of the Vogue Theater.
-The Karate Kid Part III topped the marquee at the Vogue on July 10, 1989, the day The Monkees received their star on the Hollywood Walk of Fame:
+It just so happens that you can find the group's star on the Hollywood Walk of Fame at 6675 Hollywood Boulevard, right outside of the Vogue.
+The Karate Kid Part III topped the marquee there on July 10, 1989, the day The Monkees received their star:

-Micky, Michael, Davy, and Peter with the honorary mayor of Hollywood, Johnny Grant:
+Micky, Michael, Davy, and Peter were bestowed the honor by the honorary mayor of Hollywood, Johnny Grant:

 Here's a great picture of The Monkees from my collection...